 10 Survival Skills for Knowledge Worker

 Writing is the main form of output for some time to come.
-Writing on a basic level means that you know how to construct sentences and have general grasp of grammar.
+Writing on a basic level means that you know how to construct sentences and have a general grasp of grammar.
 I still struggle with that.
-My English is self thought and I have never seen a single grammar rule for this language.
+My English is self-thought, and I have never seen a single grammar rule for this language.

 If you can handle that you have to move on to writing material that makes sense and influences the reader.
 Think about the flow of the material you are writing.
 Is the structure making sense and lead the reader from one concept to another while making them see your point?
 Want to be a better writer?
 Write a lot.
 Every day.

-Standing up and taking lead is really easy.
+Whatever the challenge.
+Stand up or raise your hand.
+Volunteer for everything.
 When people see anything that slightly resembles leadership and direction they will usually follow.
 Just like public speaking leadership needs practice.
-Use every opportunity to take lead.
+Use every opportunity to take the lead.

 Another part of leadership is standing up for your team.
 If someone screws up and you have to take the heat, you will.
 You can later discuss what happened with the person responsible in private.
 You will get the reputation that you can be depended on and deal with the problem instead of looking for scapegoats.

 The hard part is thinking and making decisions.
+When your group is making decisions take the lead, come up with ideas, and go first.
 As long as you continue to make sense people will follow.
-Whenever possible people try to avoid thinking and they are really happy if someone is going to do all the thinking for them.
-Step up.
-Act like you know what you are doing.
-Ta daa, leadership.
+Whenever possible people try to avoid thinking, and they are really happy if someone is going to do all the thinking for them.

 All your efforts are going to fall apart if you can’t meet the deadlines.
-If you don’t get things done when expected you will soon find that no one will trust you with anything.
+If you don’t get things done when expected, you will soon find that no one will trust you with anything.
 Always be on time.
 In the rare cases when your planning doesn’t work out communicate that early and frequently.
 Start finding solutions to the problems before they happen.
-Always plan buffers for your activities and add them at the end of the project not the each sub-task.
-This way you will gain the buffer time if sub-task is completed on time and will be able to use that on task that have serious problems.
+Always plan buffers for your activities and add them at the end of the project, not each sub-task.
+This way you will gain the buffer time if sub-task is completed on time and will be able to use that on a task that has serious problems.